hero media

 What’s on in the ACT in January

-Revheads, get ready – the annual Summernats Car Festival is returning to Canberra in 2025.
-Considered Australia’s biggest horsepower party, the four-day car festival will take over Exhibition Park in the heart of the country’s capital, turning into any autophile’s dream.
+Revheads, get ready – the annual Summernats Car Festival is returning to Canberra this January.
+Considered Australia’s biggest horsepower party, the four-day festival will take over Exhibition Park in the heart of the country’s capital, turning it into any autophile’s dream.

-From lawn mower racing and burnout shows to mullet competitions and live performances by Aussie icons, there’s so much to see and do at Summernats.
-This year’s stellar music line-up features Jet, Eskimo Joe, Thirsty Merc and more.
+From lawn-mower racing and burnout shows to mullet competitions and live performances by Aussie icons, there’s so much to see and do at Summernats.
+This year’s stellar music line-up features big names like Peking Duck, The Screaming Jets, Killing Heidi, The Living End and more.

-Cancon is back in 2025, known as the country’s longest-running (and largest) tabletop gaming convention.
+Known as the country’s longest-running (and largest) tabletop gaming convention, Cancon is returning to Canberra for 2026!
 Held at Exhibition Park, the epic event revolves around participation games, tournaments, trade stands, competitions, roleplay and a truly enviable games library.

-Entry to Cancon is free for spectators, or those who simply want to check out the exciting array of stalls.
-However, those keen to participate must register and pay an entry fee for all tournaments, card games and role-play events, as well as access to the games library.
+Entry to Cancon is free for spectators who simply want to check out the exciting array of stalls.
+However, those keen to participate must register and pay an entry fee for all tournaments, card games and roleplay events, as well as access to the games library.

 Taylah Darnell